SeedlingsBabylab/parse_clan2/README.md

 # parse_clan2

 This script parses .cha files and produces a csv file as output.
-This output will have this form:
+The output will have this form:

 tier  | word     | utterance_type | object_present | speaker | timestamp       | basic_level | comment